omarreis/ISAPIGate/README.md

 and the *path?querystr* is passed on to the remote host, along with http request headers.

+Connection to the remote server uses sockets ( WinSock ) Only two source files: ISAPIGate.dpr and HttpGateUtils.pas

+Current version tested with Delphi 10.4.1, Windows Server 2016, IIS 10.0 Compiled as a Win32 DLL.

 ## IIS Configuration
 There are some steps to configure Windows IIS to run ISAPI scripts.
 Those depend on IIS version, so I will not go into details here.